nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list is empty.
-Wife informs the user that the list is empty.</br>
+WIFE informs the user that the list is empty.</br>
   Use case ends.

 * 3a.
 The given index is invalid.